-Nuclear Medicine Technologist
+What Does a Nuclear Medicine Technologist Do?

-A nuclear medicine technologist performs nuclear imaging tests like PET (positron emission tomography) and SPECT (single photon emission computed tomography) scans on patients.
+A nuclear medicine technologist performs nuclear imaging tests like PET (positron emission tomography) scans and SPECT (single photon emission computed tomography) scans on patients.
 These tests help doctors diagnose diseases.

-- Performs organ imaging tests including full skeletal, cardiac blood pool, and major vascular blood pool tests; and lung, liver, spleen, kidney, bladder, brain, thyroid, placental, tumor, salivary gland, pancreatic, parathyroid, and scrotal images, and cysternograms utilizing gamma cameras, and/or stationary camera devices.
+- Perform organ imaging tests including full skeletal, cardiac blood pool, and major vascular blood pool tests; and lung, liver, spleen, kidney, bladder, brain, thyroid, placental, tumor, salivary gland, pancreatic, parathyroid, and scrotal images, and cysternograms utilizing gamma cameras, and/or stationary camera devices.

 - Consistently perform complex examinations and procedures, including injecting radiopharmaceuticals under the direct supervision of a radiologist.